 The Rinker School keeps growing, so space is always at a premium.
-Graduate teaching assistants may be provided with a desk.
-Students with research assistantships will be provided a desk, if space is available.
-Other students should not expect to be assigned desk space.
+Graduate teaching assistants have a large room (RNK 323) with hot desks which they can use.
+Students with research assistantships may be provided a desk in a research center, if space is available.
+Other students should not expect desk space in Rinker Hall.